xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 * **No proxy**: there's no proxy.
 * **Manual proxy configuration**: you can manually set up your proxy.

-### Troubleshooting common issues with network
+### Troubleshooting activation issues

+If you have problems with activation, you can troubleshoot the common issues yourself.

+First, please make sure you have configured the date and time of the machine installing Katalon Studio based on the local time zone.
+Differences in date and time may affect the license validation of the Katalon Server.

+Below are the common issues you may encounter, please troubleshoot correspondingly.

+#### Unable to connect to Katalon TestOps Server

 "_Cannot connect to Katalon TestOps server.
-Please check your Internet connection and try again._"- This error message indicates Katalon Studio's application cannot communicate with Katalon server to activate it.
+Please check your Internet connection and try again._"- This error message indicates that Katalon Studio's application cannot communicate with Katalon server to activate it.

 Please check your Internet connection and try again.
 If you are behind a **Proxy Server**, please **Config Proxy** first and try to activate Katalon Studio again.

+#### Network Security errors

 For Enterprise users with a private network, you may encounter a situation where you fail to execute test scripts or integrate Katalon Studio due to the network security error.
 Please contact your IT team to whitelist the following domains: